Perspective | Remember when high culture was revered? Louis Menand’s ‘The Free World’ made me nostalgic.

 All things must pass, as George Harrison sang.
 But can’t we sometimes slow them down a little?
 One function of literary journalism should be just what Menand does in “The Free World”: Remind us of how much we’ve forgotten or neglected because of our widespread cultural amnesia.
 Take “The Liberal Imagination”: Because of Menand, readers will know at least a little about it.

 In their turn, some older readers may see in Menand — and I intend this as a compliment — the latest avatar of Will Durant.
-Durant’s “The Story of Philosophy” (1926) and “The Story of Civilization” (11 Volumes, most co-written with his wife, Ariel Durant) aimed to introduce the intellectual, political and artistic achievements of the past to a general public.
+Durant’s “The Story of Philosophy” (1926) and “The Story of Civilization” (11 volumes, most co-written with his wife, Ariel Durant) aimed to introduce the intellectual, political and artistic achievements of the past to a general public.
 The books were popular and immensely informative, smoothly blending biography, analysis and anecdote.
 This is Menand’s formula, too, with the addition of a bright New Yorker magazine finish.
 While Durant was sometimes pooh-poohed by the snooty as middlebrow and facile, he nonetheless brought history to vivid life and made complex ideas understandable.

 Until the last third of the 20th century, education broadly meant familiarity with the best that had been written or thought, discovered or imagined, painted or composed.
 The classics, in other words, the high spots.
 In my own childhood, adults still sent away for International Correspondence School courses, working men and women hurried to night classes after supper, and “30 Days to a More Powerful Vocabulary” by Wilfred Funk and Norman Lewis reached the bestseller list.
 High culture mattered.
 Leonard Bernstein taught music appreciation on television, Clifton Fadiman shared his infectious enthusiasm for great books in “The Lifetime Reading Plan,” Dr. Bergen Evans discussed English usage on a weekly radio program titled “Words in the News.”